Kharkiv Metro: Line 2 (Saltivska line)

 The construction of the line was performed simultaneously with the development of Saltivka, which helped cut the cost of construction considerably.
 The section from Akademika Barabashova to Saltivska was constructed using the cut-and-cover method for tunnels, which is the cheapest one.
 The stations located on the line are acclaimed for their concise, yet unique and attractive design.
 The line also features the Kharkiv Metro's only metro bridge.

 Initially, it was planned to fork the line at Akademika Barabashova so that there would be two branches, one of them passing Saltivka from south to north (which is currently in operation) and the other one passing the neighborhood from west to east.
 According to initial plans, half of the trains arriving from the city center would then follow the south-north branch and the other half would follow the west-east one, alternating in sequence.
-The south-north branch was never constructed due to financial difficulties and is currently substituted by route 24 of the Kharkiv Trolleybus.
+The west-east branch was never constructed due to financial difficulties and is currently substituted by route 24 of the Kharkiv Trolleybus.